 The Confederation of Indian Industry (CII) stated on Sunday that with China coming under immense pressure from the additional tariffs levied by the US, Indian goods might become more competitive.

 - China Loses Spot To Japan as World’s Second Largest Stock Market

 - China Pushing EU for an Anti-US Alliance after Trade War

-The CII also highlighted the fact that textiles, footwear, toys, games.and cell phones industries are becoming highly competitive in India and must be further encouraged.
-The CII also noted that India should look to encourage more FDI from the US by garnering a greater confidence between the two nations in terms of economic cooperation.
-The CII stated that for India the key lies in increasing its productivity by achieving technical innovations.
+The CII also highlighted the fact that textiles, footwear, toys, games and cell phone industries are becoming highly competitive in India and must be further encouraged.
+The CII also noted that India should look to encourage more FDI from the US by garnering greater confidence between the two nations in terms of economic cooperation.
+The CII stated that for India, the key lies in increasing its productivity by achieving technical innovations.